The Great Expedition

 Welcome, open hearts and reflective souls.
 Today, I am inviting you into a memory that holds more than meets the eye.
 A day filled with chrome, color, and quiet connection.
 It was the Chicago Auto Show of 2014, but what made it special was not just the rows of polished cars.
 It was the experience itself, the feeling of stepping into something new and letting myself enjoy the moment without needing it to be perfect.

-Editor’s note: This post was originally written on February 13th, 2014.
+Editorโs note: This post was originally written on February 13th, 2014.
 It is being shared here now [May 31st, 2025] in honor of that memory and the moments that still hold meaning today.
-In addition to that, this post continues to evolve as I do.
-It’s updated to reflect growth, gratitude, and perspective gained since then.
+In addition to that, this post will continue to evolve as I do.
+Itโs updated to reflect growth, gratitude, and perspective gained since then.

-Growing up, my dad used to take my brother and me to RV and boat shows in Chicago.
-Those outings were something I looked forward to, the kind of adventure that felt special but wasn’t too far or too expensive.
-It was like a nice treat.
-But as I got older, the invitations stopped coming as often, and eventually halted altogether.
+Growing up, my dad used to take my brother and me to the annual auto, RV, and boat shows in Chicago.
+Those outings were something I looked forward to, the kind of adventure that felt special but wasnโt too far or too expensive.
+It was a treat.
+But as I got older, times got busier, and eventually it halted altogether.
 Before this auto show, I had been asking for years to go again, hoping to share another experience like those early days.

-Funny enough, that childhood love of RVs stayed longer with me than I expected.
-I always thought they seemed so perfect.
-They were like a little home on wheels, full of freedom and adventure.
+Also, I got the experience of a lifetime when I had the opportunity to travel in an RV.
+A dream of mine since I first attended the annual RV show.
+RVโs appeared seemed perfect.
+Theyโre like a little home on wheels, full of freedom and adventure.
 But as I learned more recently, actually traveling in one is a completely different story.

-The design of RVs always looked cool and perfect to me.
-But after traveling in one, I learned it’s not quite as ideal as it seems.
-There were things I hadn’t considered before, such as how limited the water usage has to be.
-Showers longer than five minutes?
-Not really possible on the road.
-I also found out that some RVs don’t have separate rooms, which means you’re together all the time in a small space.
-For someone like me, who grew up mostly as an only child, those close quarters took some adjusting.
-Then, there is the reality of the bathroom situation.
+I learned itโs not quite as ideal as it seems.
+There were things I hadnโt considered before, such as limited water usage.
+I only had a few minutes to enjoy a shower.
+I also found out that some RVs donโt have separate rooms, which means everyone is together all the time in a tight space.
+While I managed on the road, it took some time to adjust.
+Then, there is also the reality of the bathroom situation.
 The holding tank needs to be emptied regularly, or things start to get unpleasant fast.
-It’s not exactly the glamorous road trip I used to imagine.
-And despite thinking I could walk around while the RV was moving because of my small bladder, that’s actually unsafe and probably illegal.
-It reminded me that some things look perfect from the outside but feel very different once you’re inside living them.
+Itโs not exactly the glamorous road trip I used to imagine.
+And despite thinking I could walk around while the RV was moving, thatโs both unsafe and probably illegal.
+It reminded me that some times things may look perfect from the outside but feel very different once youโre inside living them.

-If you find yourself in the middle of your own “expedition” whether it’s a road trip, a new job, or just trying something different, pause to notice the little details.
+If you find yourself in the middle of your own adventure whether itโs a road trip, a new job, or just trying something different, pause to notice the little details.
 The laughter that catches you off guard.
 The scenery you wouldn't have noticed otherwise.
-The lessons that only come when things don’t go as planned.
+The lessons that only come when things donโt go as planned.

 Here are a few gentle suggestions I want to leave with you: